lizac9/project1-glasgow-necropolis/README.md

 | **Form submit button** | When the submit button is pressed, the form submits| Complete form | Thank you page opens

 [Back to Top](#glasgow-necropolis)

+#### **Debugging:**
+The responsiveness of the website was challenging in general.
+The book a tour page was particularly difficult, the social media icons would be appear in the middle of the form instead of the bottom footer.
+This was resolved by assigning a specific height in pixels to the book form id.
+Then when it started to take shape, the form was not centered.
+This was fixed with a margin: 0 auto; applied in each part of the form boxes and buttons boxes.
+Devs tools and the application Am I responsive? help to visualize and resolve issues associated with using different screen sizes to display media.
+The website was launched in different browsers such as Chrome, Firefox and Microsoft Edge.
+Throughout the entire development, the website was tested in each phase.

 ## Deployment
 The project was deployed to GitHub Pages using the following steps: